DMV Response to Coronavirus (COVID-19)

 In response to the novel coronavirus (COVID-19), Governor Ralph S. Northam directed Virginia DMV to close all 75 DMV customer service centers and suspend all DMV Connect and DMV2Go mobile operations from March 18, 2020 through May 18, 2020.
 DMV weigh stations also suspended operations through May 18, 2020.
 In addition, the Governor and DMV took action to extend the validity of credentials and waived certain requirements for motor carriers.

-Each of these actions is described in detail below, with links to certain transactions that can be completed online or by mail as we move toward safely resuming full operations at our customer service centers.
+Each of these actions is described in detail below, with links to certain transactions that can be completed online or by mail as we work toward safely resuming full operations at our customer service centers.

 To help reduce risk as people return to our offices, we continue to encourage employees and customers to follow the recommendations of Centers for Disease Control and Prevention and the Virginia Department of Health in regards to personal health and social distancing.